savannahjune/gather/README.md

 <img src="static/assets/gatherstarbucks.gif" alt="First Gather Result">

 As the location info displays on the right side of the screen, the map below displays the route from each origin point to the chosen location.
-This map is created by grabbing polylines for each route from the Google Directions API and then passing them to the map on screen, along with each origin point and the chosen gathering location.
+The Google Maps Embed API does not allow for multiple origin points, which is why polylines are used rather than simply passing the origin points and desitination points to Google Maps Embed.
+These polylines for each route are generated by a call to the Google Directions API and then passed to the map in main.html, along with each origin point and the chosen gathering location.
+This allows for a unified map, which is a lot easier for users to comprehend than two Google Maps Embed maps.

 ###### Choosing Another Place: